what causes swim bladder disease in angelfish?

 Check Filtration

 Are you only using mechanical filter media?
-If possible, swap part of it out for a biochemical filter media that removes nitrates and ammonia from the water.
-This improves the water quality and removes impurities, stopping harmful bacteria populations from exploding.
+Swap part of it for a biochemical filter media that removes nitrates and ammonia from the water.
+This improves the water quality and eliminates impurities, stopping harmful bacteria populations from exploding.

 Avoid Keeping Too Many Fish